 Estimated catch was derived by the NMFS Regional Office from shoreside electronic logbooks and observer estimates of at-sea discards (Table 1.4).
 Catches include the state-managed pollock fishery in Prince William Sound (PWS).
-Non-commercial catches and pollock bycatch in the halibut fishery are reported in Appendix D. Since 1996 the pollock Guideline Harvest Level (GHL) for the PWS fishery has been deducted from the Acceptable Biological Catch (ABC) by the NPFMC Gulf of Alaska Plan Team for management purposes.
+Non-commercial catches are reported in Appendix D. Since 1996 the pollock Guideline Harvest Level (GHL) for the PWS fishery has been deducted from the Acceptable Biological Catch (ABC) by the NPFMC Gulf of Alaska Plan Team for management purposes.